mtlynch/mtlynch.io/_posts/2018-01-09-ketohub-month-3.md

 ## Finding users on Facebook

 Facebook was, by far, the largest single source of new users.
-Of 1,372 new users that discovered the site in December, 717 of them came from Facebook.
+Of 1,372 visitors that discovered the site in December, 717 of them came from Facebook.
 I promoted the site on Facebook in two distinct ways.

 ### Sharing in medium-sized groups